 “Skin cancer kills so many people,” she explained.
 “I want to honor my grandfather and raise awareness so that no one else loses their own lives or loses their loved ones.
 Skin cancer is so preventable.
 And if you take care of yourself, you can really help yourself and others.”

 Giving Back on #GivingTuesday

 In November 2020, Alexis joined #GivingTuesdaySpark, a new youth movement that inspires young people to support the causes they care about.
-She launched an Instagram fundraiser benefiting The Skin Cancer Foundation, with impressive results.
+As The Skin Cancer Foundation’s first Giving Tuesday Spark Ambassador, Alexis launched an Instagram fundraiser that yielded impressive results.

 Alexis acknowledged that asking for donations took her out of her comfort zone, but the experience felt quite rewarding.
 “It was the first time I’ve ever gotten involved in anything like this.
 It felt great knowing I was helping such a good cause,” she said.
 “At the end of the day, I knew that if I didn’t speak up and ask for donations, who would?”